-Alexander D. Georges is an associate with McDonnell Boehnen Hulbert & Berghoff LLP.
+Alexander D. Georges is a partner with McDonnell Boehnen Hulbert & Berghoff LLP.
 He has over six years of experience drafting and prosecuting patent applications in numerous technical fields specializing in the areas of electrical engineering, computer hardware and software.
 Mr. Georges’ patent prosecution experience includes all phases of U.S. and foreign patent prosecution, client counseling, due diligence, and advice regarding validity, infringement, and enforceability of patents.

 Mr. Georges has advised a variety of clients (including Fortune 500 companies) that span a diverse range of technologies.
 Examples in the electrical and software technologies include mobile apps and operating systems, cloud computing, software as a service (SaaS) and platform as a service (PaaS), wearable computing devices, telecommunications, digital map and vehicle navigation, unmanned aerial vehicle navigation, robotic control, speech recognition, machine learning, neural networks, and blockchain technologies.
 Mr. Georges also has experience in the mechanical and materials fields relate to kinematic robotic designs, additive manufacturing, automotive diagnostics, automotive design, unmanned aerial vehicle design, and antenna design.